 Fleet operators are being stretched more and more as they try to meet society’s insatiable demand of wanting everything now.
 This means operators are under pressure to meet demand or lose customers.
 Unfortunately, the effect of this is that more demand is put on fleet drivers to make deliveries as quickly as possible, which automatically creates more risk, not just for the drivers but for every other road user.
 Therefore, it is vitally important that fleet operators implement robust fleet safety processes and manage driver risk and not risky drivers.
 Failure to do so will only result in catastrophic or fatal consequences for all concerned.

-Principal Risk Management Consultant — TRL
+Principal Safety and Risk Consultant — TRL

 Driving is a high risk activity and probably one of the highest risks that employees encounter at work.
 Increasingly, organisations are putting measures in place to mitigate the risks associated with workplace transport but driving on public roads remains a relatively unmanaged ‘at work’ risk.
 The development of standards will highlight these risks and provide employers with the necessary guidance to implement measures to ensure risks are reduced as low as reasonably practicable.